 How Retirement Plans Differ

-With a Roth IRA, you pay taxes on your contribution now, but then all the money you earn on it won’t be taxed when you take it out, as long as you withdraw your money after age 59 1/2.
-The downside is that you can only put in $5,000 a year, and you have to earn below $110,000 in order to contribute the full $5,000.
-If you earn more than $125,000, you can’t use a Roth IRA at all (but you can use a non-deductible traditional IRA).
+With a Roth IRA, you pay taxes on your contribution now, but then all the money you earn on it won't be taxed when you take it out, as long as you withdraw your money after age 59 1/2.
+The downside is that you can only put in $5,500 a year for 2016 ($6,500 if you're age 50 or older), and you have to earn below $117,000 in order to contribute the full amount if you're filing single or head of household.
+If you earn more than $132,000, you can't use a Roth IRA at all (but you can use a non-deductible traditional IRA).
+If you're married filing jointly, your income phase-out range is $184,000 to $194,000.

-On the flip side, with a traditional 401(k), you don’t pay taxes now, but then all your earnings are taxed when you take the money out, just like with the traditional IRA.
-The upside is that you can contribute up to $17,000 a year.
+On the flip side, with a traditional 401(k), you don't pay taxes now, but then all your earnings are taxed when you take the money out, just like with the traditional IRA.
+The upside is that you can contribute up to $18,000 a year, or $24,000 if you're 50 or older.

 - You pay taxes now so you don't pay taxes on any of your investment earnings.
 In other words, if you put in $15,000 and earn $100,000 on your investments over your lifetime, you're only taxed on that initial $15,000.